IBM/coffee-donut-instructions/README.md

     ![](images/notebook-runtime.png)

 1. You can now run the cells to create the neural network!
+Click on the first cell to focus on it and then hit the run button on the top bar.
+Click on the run button again to go to the next cell and keep going till the end to finish the workshop.
+You can click on the cell itself to edit the content.
+The two steps below ask you to add your cloud object storage credentials to download the training data file.

     ![](images/run-notebook.png)